-To test our hypotheses, we collected data from preschoolers at a local daycare across five studies and several pretests.
-In these studies, an experimenter read preschoolers a story in individual sessions.
+To test our hypotheses, we collected data from preschoolers at the McGaw YMCA Children's Center, Evanston, Illinois, across five studies and several pretests.
+In these studies, an experimenter read preschoolers a picture story in individual sessions.
 The story featured a girl who had some food for snack (crackers or carrots).
 We used storytelling as the experimental procedure, because listening to a story in the classroom is a routine activity for children in this daycare, and familiarity with the situation is critical for research with children (Peracchio 1990).
 Depending on the experimental condition, the story either stated or did not state the benefits of the food.
 Our key dependent variable was preschoolers' consumption of that snack after listening to the story.

 The first two studies test whether preschoolers consume less (studies 1 and 2), rate as less tasty (study 2), and are less likely to choose for future consumption (study 1) crackers that were presented as instrumental to being healthy, compared to tasty and neutral frames.
 Studies 3, 4, and 5 test our prediction using non-health messages.
 Study 3 tests whether presenting eating baby carrots as instrumental to knowing how to read reduces planned consumption of the carrots, compared to when the carrots are presented as tasty or with no message.
 Study 4 tests whether presenting eating the baby carrots as instrumental to knowing how to count reduces actual consumption compared to a neutral frame.
-Finally, study 5 tests whether the effect of instrumentality framing on reduced consumption generalizes to stories in which the main character engages in instrumental activities after eating (i.e., she either went to sleep or to school, instead of going out to play as in previous stories).
+Finally, study 5 tests whether the effect of instrumentality framing on reduced consumption generalizes to stories in which the main character engages in instrumental activities after eating (e.g., go to school).